 Pharos is a powerful, single-wavelength, xenon-chlorine, 308 nm ultraviolet-B excimer laser used by physicians as a tool to treat chronic skin diseases, including psoriasis, vitiligo, atopic dermatitis, and leukoderma.
 Pharos does not use heat and does not ablate lesions, and treatments are generally painless.
 Pharos’ proprietary hand piece features an integrated adjustable spot size and aiming beam that accurately targets only the diseased tissue while sparing the healthy skin from exposure.
 The laser beam is easily contoured to accommodate the shape of the lesion for fast and precisely targeted treatments with constant fluence.
 No templates or attachments are required.
 Its flat-top, no hot-spot beam profile delivers uniform dosing for optimal results.
 Pharos is small enough for most treatment rooms, intuitive to use, and uses a standard 110-volt outlet.

 The FDA has granted 510(k) clearance to market Pharos in the U.S. for psoriasis, vitiligo, atopic dermatitis, and leukoderma.
-We have also received clearance to market Pharos from the European Medicines Agency, or EMA, China Food and Drug Administration, or CFDA, and South Korea Ministry of Drug Safety, or KFDA.
+We have also received clearance to market Pharos from the China Food and Drug Administration, or CFDA, and South Korea Ministry of Drug Safety, or KFDA.

 Pharos offers significant benefits to patients.
 The targeted nature of Pharos treatment allows the operator to spare healthy tissue from exposure to the ultraviolet light making the treatment faster and safer than some other forms of phototherapy, or light therapy.
 Treatment with Pharos differs from topical treatments, such as steroids and vitamin D derivatives, which may require frequent ongoing application.
 Treatment with Pharos also differs from pharmaceuticals treatments, which may be associated with systemic side effects.